quantprofessionals/eduquant.nl/content/courses/MoC/index.md

 For this course, examples of case studies are

  * Identify major potential sources of uncertainty, given documentation of a PD estimation methodology
- * Compare the strenghts and weaknesses of alternative MoC estimation approaches related to representativeness
+ * Compare the strengths and weaknesses of alternative MoC estimation approaches related to representativeness
  * Explain the relation between model risk and MoC to front office risk management

 ### Online and offline